 Illinois law allows an injured bicyclist to recover compensation for medical expenses, time lost from work, pain and disability.
-In a recent Chicago bicycle accident lawsuit, Rosenfeld Injury Lawyers was able to convince a driver's auto insurance carrier that our client's damages were significant enough for them to pay the limits of the policy or $1,250,000.
+In a recent Chicago bicycle accident lawsuit, where a turning car struck our client, Rosenfeld Injury Lawyers was able to convince a driver's auto insurance carrier that our client's damages were significant enough for them to pay the limits of the policy or $1,250,000 within 60 days of filing suit.

-If you or a loved one was injured in an Illinois bike accident, contact our Chicago bicycle accident lawyers for a free case evaluation.
-There is never a fee charged unless we are able to resolve your bicycle accident case for you.Holding Negligent Drivers Responsible For Causing Collisions with Bicyclists
+If you or a loved one was injured in an bike accident in Chicago or other part of Illinois, contact our bicycle accident lawyers for a free case evaluation.
+There is never a fee charged unless we are able to resolve your bicycle accident case for you.Establishing Driver Negligence is Responsible for Collision

 In some cases, there may be more than one person contributing to the accident, making determining who is financially responsible even more blurred.
 Obviously, when cars or other types of vehicles hit bicyclists, there is little room for forgiveness and most bicyclists hit by motor vehicles sustain serious or even fatal injuries.